Below, we answer a few of the most frequently asked questions we receive.

 Newmarket (community) African (continent) Caribbean (islands) Canadian (country) Association (relationship).
-This refers to the connection of the black diaspora in our community, regardless of their origin.
-It also signals the diversity of the black diaspora in our community.
+This refers to the connection of the Black diaspora in our community, regardless of their origin.
+It also signals the diversity of Black identities in our community.

 Is NACCA an exclusive organization?

 We operate from the centre of Blackness, Black consciousness and Black experiences.
 We are working to build our community from the inside out.
 The Association welcomes any person of like mind who is committed to our goals and objectives.
 We believe in building a strong community for the benefit of all.

 As a full-fledged community based organization we cater to the entire family: men, women, children and youth.
 We officially launched in the Newmarket Community on February 9, 2019 with our first event, “Still I Rise: Celebrating Stories of Strength, Courage and Innovation,” and we have only began to scratched the surface of the work that needs to be done in terms of programming and advocacy.
 Legacy building work takes time.

 Are you affiliated with any of the other black community organizations in York Region?

 As members of the Black diaspora, we share a collective history and similar mandate with other like-minded community-based organizations, however, NACCA operates as an independent entity according to the dynamics of our community and the corresponding needs of the people we serve.

 What do you mean by an anti-oppression and anti-black racism?